I keep the glasses on so they don't see the sea in my eyes

 And did you think, Mother

-What the un-gentling need to defend makes of the likes of me?
+What the un-gentling needed to defend makes of the likes of me?

 How long before I take the comb to my hair and